Zannatul-Iftear/A3_Spring_2024/README.md

 4. Extract the ZIP file contents to C:\xampp\htdocs\

-5. Open a new browser tab and go to http://localhost/phpmyadmin/
+5. Open a new browser window and go to http://localhost/phpmyadmin/

 6. Create a new database, name it "help_db" and select "utf8_general_ci".